Riley-Brown/react-speech-to-text/README.md

 The hook then converts the WAV audio blob returned from `recorder.js` and converts it into a `base64` string using the `FileReader` API.
 This is all needed in order to POST audio data to the Google Cloud Speech-to-Text REST API and get transcribed text returned all on the front-end.

-Also used is `hark.js` for detecting start and stopped speech events during cross-browser mode.
-For non cross-browser Chrome only mode, Chrome's Speech Recognition API handles start and stop speech events automatically.
+Also used is `hark.js` for detecting start and stopped speech events for browsers that don't support the `SpeechRecognition` API.
+If the `SpeechRecognition` API is available, `SpeechRecognition` API handles start and stop speech events automatically.

-Both `recorder.js` and `hark.js` can be found in the `Public` folder.

 # Basic Hook usage